 The United Methodist Church was established in the 19th century as a World Wide outreach, their focus is to help the poor, and growing the denomination.
 They help by:

-- Ministering to the poor through providing support to those in third world countries, suffering from HIV/Aids, Malaria, Tuberculosis.
+- Ministering to the poor by providing support to those in third world countries, suffering from HIV/Aids, Malaria, Tuberculosis.

 - Providing Food, shelter, and clothing